fortio/multicurl/README.md

         JSON output of summary results
   -key file
         Path to a custom client key file for mTLS.
+  -logger-force-color
+        Force color output even if stderr isn't a terminal -logger-no-color
-  -loglevel level
+        Prevent colorized output even if stderr is a terminal -loglevel level
         log level, one of [Debug Verbose Info Warning Error Critical Fatal] (default Info) -n int
-        Max number of IPs to use/try (0 means all the ones found) -o file name pattern
+        Max number of IPs to use/try (0 means all the ones found) -nobar
+        Disable display of progress bar (or spinner when no content-length) -o file name pattern
         Output file name pattern, e.g "out-%.html" where % will be replaced by the ip, default is stdout, use "none" for no output (in combination with -json for instance)